-- DISPLAY VALUE
+- DISPLAY\VALUE

 - BATCHING\QUANTITY

 - BATCHING FIX COMP QUANTITY

-If the device is replaced, the measuring device Promass 300 supports the compatibility of the cyclic data with previous models.
+If the device is replaced, the Promass 300 device supports the compatibility of the cyclic data with previous models.
 It is not necessary to adjust the engineering parameters of the PROFIBUS network with the Promass 300 GSD file.